Beat-k/BEA/README.md

 ## The Four Pillars

 ### Gaming
-*BEA Spectacle · BEA 4D Audio · BEA Motion Body*
+*BEA Fusion · BEA 4D Audio · BEA Motion Body · BEA_Spectacle*

 Immersive gaming on monitors you already own.
 Not VR — better than flat.
-Parallax depth, spatial audio, and full-body webcam tracking for 350 million PC gamers who never bought a headset.
+BEA Fusion fuses motion, audio, visual, and depth into a single Ω experience.
+BEA_Spectacle adds four resonance sensor bands for real-world scanning.
+Both run on the Console, both accessible from your pocket.

 ### Security
 *BEA Shield*